logpai/loghub-2.0/README.md

 If you use our benchmark or datasets for research, please cite the following papers:

-- Zhihan Jiang, Jinyang Liu, Junjie Huang, Yichen Li, Yintong Huo, Jiazhen Gu, Zhuangbin Chen, Jieming Zhu, Michael R.lyu.
+- Zhihan Jiang, Jinyang Liu, Junjie Huang, Yichen Li, Yintong Huo, Jiazhen Gu, Zhuangbin Chen, Jieming Zhu, Michael R. Lyu.
 [A Large-scale Benchmark for Log Parsing.](https://arxiv.org/abs/2308.10828) Arxiv, 2023.

 In addition, if you use the souce code of our benchmark for research, please also cite the following two papers: